freemint/teradesk/readme.txt

      #_SHL path\to\TeraDesk\desktop.prg

-6. All text strings used by Tera Desktop are located in DESKTOP.RSC (except default filenames  and  a warning that DESKTOP.RSC can not be found).
+6. All text strings used by Tera Desktop are located in DESKTOP.RSC  except default filenames  and  a warning  that DESKTOP.RSC can not be found.
 It is possible  to  completely  adapt  TeraDesk  to  other  languages  by  using a translated  DESKTOP.RSC  and, possibly, ICONS.RSC and CICONS.RSC, if someone is willing to supply it/them.
 In the source distribution there exists a file